-Last year l read an article which triggered a lot of debate and discussion amongst the actually autistic communities as well as those not on the spectrum about funding being awarded to see if they could ‘free the world from the burdens of autism’ which in my eyes basically meant destroy it through research and maybe eliminate the genes responsible for its presence.
+In 2017 l read an article which triggered a lot of debate and discussion amongst the actually autistic communities as well as those not on the spectrum about funding being awarded to see if they could ‘free the world from the burdens of autism’ which in my eyes basically meant destroy it through research and maybe eliminate the genes responsible for its presence.

 So by murdering all autism and not just ‘severe’, they would in fact be responsible for the destruction of an age old intelligence which is how l view autism.
 It has been around the world for centuries or since the dawn of time – and who is there to disprove that theory?